-Stocks Slide Into Correction Territory On Coronavirus Fears
+Stocks Tumble Into Correction Territory On Coronavirus Fears

 Stocks continued their downward slide on Thursday, with major indexes falling into correction territory.
 Investors are worried about the economic toll of a widening coronavirus epidemic.

 The Dow Jones Industrial Average tumbled more than 500 points in the opening minutes of trading.
-The blue chip index is down more than 10% from its recent peak on February 12.
+The blue chip index is down more than 10% from its recent peak on Feb.
+12 — the technical definition of a "correction."
 The broader S&P 500 index has also lost more than 10% of its value in just over a week.

 President Trump tried to project a note of calm in a news conference Wednesday evening, stressing that the United States is well prepared for any health crisis and predicting the stock market will recover, thanks in part to robust consumer spending.
 But investors were not immediately reassured.